-Posted in Label Stuff on March 25th, 2013 by H.P.
-Taskmaster
+Posted in Label Stuff on December 31st, 2015 by JJ Koczan

 Once again, if you’ve managed to pick up a copy of Clamfight‘s new CD, I Versus the Glacier, either using the Paypal button above or through the Maple Forum BigCartel store, you have my sincere thanks as well as that of the band.